rachbowyer/keirin/README.md

     ;; Mean absolute deviation (MADS)  533.19 µs

-**k/bench** takes four optional arguments:
+**k/bench** takes five optional arguments:
+ * :calc-timing-overhead calculates the overhead due to the timing loop.
+See the section *Execution overhead* below for more details.
+ * :minimum-execution-time is the minimum time in milliseconds for which the benchmarked function will be run.
+Defaults to 300ms.
+If there are problems with garbage collection then this parameter should be reduced.
  * :reporting.
 Defaults to :display-humane which shows the execution time and the mean absolute deviation.
 Alternatively :reporting can be :underlying-results, which returns more detailed information as a Clojure hashmap.
 This can be useful if the results need to be processed by Clojure code e.g. to generate a graph
  * :timed-runs is the number of timed runs required.
 Defaults to 30.
- * :minimum-execution-time is the minimum time in milliseconds for which the benchmarked function will be run.
-Defaults to 300ms.
-If there are problems with garbage collection then this parameter should be reduced.
  * :verbose a boolean, which provides extended output.

 For example: